Pelješac Bridge: History

+The bridge and its access roads opened for traffic on 26 July 2022.
+Ston bypass road was opened on 19 April 2023, allowing buses, heavy trucks, and trucks carrying hazardous loads to access the bridge.

 Controversial aspects

 Environmental protection

 The idea of a large bridge connecting Pelješac to the mainland caused concern among environmental activists in Croatia, who opposed it because of potential damage to sea life in the Bay of Mali Ston, as well as to mariculture.
 These risks and concerns were explicitly addressed by the constructors in preliminary studies.

 In October 2015, the Croatian Ministry of Environment and Nature Protection issued a decision, confirming that a cross-border consultation was carried out concerning the impact of the project on the environment of Bosnia and Herzegovina according to the Convention on Environmental Impact Assessment in a Transboundary Context.
 Bosnia and Herzegovina did not submit its observations or request an extension of the consultation's timeframe.

 Cost-benefit analysis

 The idea was also opposed for various economic reasons: questions of whether such a bridge was really necessary or whether alternative arrangements could be made with Bosnia and Herzegovina, whether it would be too expensive to build according to environmental standards, and whether it would be better to build an undersea tunnel instead.

 The idea of instead constructing an immersed tube as a more cost-effective design which did not impede access to Neum was ridiculed and never accepted by the Croatian authorities.

 According to the news program Dnevnik Nove TV, another possibility was a highway corridor through Bosnia and Herzegovina with high walls and strict surveillance.

 In the process of accession of Croatia to the European Union, the Croatian Government claimed that a bridge would be a "prerequisite" for Croatia to enter the Schengen Area.
 The European Commission nevertheless stated in 2010 that this was only one of several options to handle the issue.